netita/CleverTap-Unity-SDK-Team-Test/README.md

 Ensure the required dependencies as TextMeshPro are installed.

 Install TextMeshPro both packages by navigating to:
-1. Window > TextMeshPro > Import TMP Essential Resources and.
+1. Window > TextMeshPro > Import TMP Essential Resources.
 2. Window > TextMeshPro > Import TMP Examples and Extras.

 ### Import the Toast Unity Package